lizhiwen19900709/CiiYUN/README.md

 4. Start the PyDev remote debugger server and ensure that no firewall or other settings will prevent the containers from connecting to your debugging machine at the reported port.
 5. Breakpoints can be inserted with e.g. `import pydevd; pydevd.settrace('${DEBUGGING_MACHINE_IP}')`.

-Remote debugging in the `kobocat` container can be accomplished in a similar manner.
+Remote debugging in the `CiiYUN` container can be accomplished in a similar manner.